youngjuning/www.zisheng.pro/docs/english/javascript-hoisting-explained-in-4-minutes.md

 group:
   title: 紫升英文晨读
 order: 13
-toc: content
 ---

+> 喜马拉雅：https://m.ximalaya.com/sound/824016860?from=pc

 # JavaScript Hoisting Explained in 4 Minutes

-> 喜马拉雅：https://m.ximalaya.com/sound/824016860?from=pc

 Hoisting is the process of the Javascript interpreter pulling up or hoisting `var` variable and function declarations to the top of their scope before any code is executed.
 So this is the equivalent of them being at the top of your program, even when they are not.
 It's a fairly simple idea that can lead to some strange behavior that can get confusing at times.
 As we'll see in some of the examples coming up, we're going to cover exactly how hoisting works and go over some techniques to avoid it.

 As we just discussed, `var` variable declarations are hoisted to the top of their scope.
 So the code that you can currently see on screen is actually processed by the Javascript interpreter.
 Like this, you can see that the declaration has been separated from the initialization, as the declaration has been hoisted above all of the other lines of code.
 In that scope, this means that it's possible to reference the variable even before it has been declared. `var` variable initializations are not hoisted, however, so the variable will not have a value.

 Let's look at an example to see what's going on.
 So here we're printing out `x` and declaring it.
 After that, you can see that the result is `undefined` and not an error as you'd get in other languages.
 As the declaration was hoisted up before the `console.log` statement was executed. obviously if we remove the declaration, we'll get an error as the variable doesn't exist anymore.